 Deadline for NSF Alan T. Waterman Award Call for Nominations

-The “Tips” were created by the 2020 Alan T. Waterman Awards Review Committee to support nominators and letter writers in their efforts to expertly showcase the talents and expertise of nominees.
+We encourage you to review the Waterman Award Nomination Tips.
+These tips were created by a previous Alan T. Waterman Awards Review Committee to support nominators and reference writers in their efforts to expertly showcase the talents and expertise of nominees.

-- A candidate must be a U.S. citizen or permanent resident.
-They must be 40 years of age or younger, or not more than 10 years beyond receipt of the Ph.D. degree, by December 31st of the year in which they are nominated.
+- Be 40 years of age or younger OR not be more than 10 years beyond receipt of their Ph.D. by December 31st of the year they are nominated.

-- A candidate should have demonstrated exceptional individual achievement in scientific or engineering research of sufficient quality, originality, innovation, and significant impact on the field so as to situate themselves as a leader among peers.
+- Have demonstrated exceptional individual achievements in scientific or engineering research of sufficient quality, originality, innovation and significant impact on the field to place them at the forefront of their peers.